Are Sur-Rons Street-Legal? Breaking Down the Electric Dirt Bike's Legal Status

 • There’s a lot of mixed info out there about if the Surron Light Bee, an electric dirt bike, is really street-legal.

-• Some riders may modify their bikes for higher speeds, posing dangers when ridden in inappropriate settings like city streets or mixed-use trails, leading to potential legal consequences and safety risks.
+• Some riders may even modify their bikes for higher speeds, posing dangers when ridden in inappropriate settings like city streets or mixed-use trails, leading to potential legal consequences and safety risks.

 ADVERTISEMENT